areeta/tip-calculator/README.md

 ## Notes

 A challenge that I had included not being able to get the keyboard showing up on the screen but I was able to figure it out by disconnecting the hardware keyboard feature.
-This was not
+Also, another issue I had was using the embed functionality because I was not able to click the same downwards facing button as shown.

 ## License